 If a debt remains unpaid, creditors may also choose to sue for the remainder owed.
 In New York, the statute of limitation for filing a debt collection lawsuit is six years from the date of default.
 The date of default is approximately one month after the last payment was posted.
 But, in matters concerning credit card debts, the statute of limitations may be as short as three years from the date of default.

 If the creditor receives a judgment, the statute of limitations for collecting the judgment is twenty years.

-If your New York business has debts that remain unpaid, it is important to consult an attorney, who will help you determine the best avenue to take to collect your debt.
+If your New York business has debts that remain unpaid, it is important, often, to consult an attorney in New York, who will help you determine the best avenue to take to collect on your debt.